Concept: Variability of practice experiences is important for learning motor skills.

 Consider two more specific examples.
 Suppose you were taking golf lessons, and your instructor told you to go to the practice range and hit a basket of practice balls.
 You know you need practice hitting your long irons.
 What would be the best way for you to spend your practice time using your long irons so that you can improve your performance with those irons when you play a round of golf on the golf course?
 Or suppose you are a physical therapist working with a patient who recently had knee replacement surgery.
 You want the patient to work on ascending and descending stairs.
 What would be the most effective way to schedule the practice of these two tasks to facilitate your patient's capability to ascend and descend the stairs in his or her home every day?

 One practice characteristic that increases the chances for future performance success is the variability of the learner's experiences while he or she practices.
 This includes variations of the characteristics of the context in which the learner performs the skill, as well as variations of the skill he or she is practicing.
 The practitioner must address several important questions to determine how to optimize the types and amount of variation to include in practice experiences.
-First, what aspects of performing ...
+First, what aspects ...